 Hard maple is also used in some musical instruments.
 Other than that, it is used for making veneers, plywood, turned objects, and small wood items.

-Where to Buy Top-Quality Hard Maple at the Best Price in the UK?
+Where to Buy Top-Quality Maple Wood at the Best Price?

 If you’re looking for the best place to buy genuine hard maple wood and timber at the lowest price with a quality guarantee, there’s no need to go further.
-White Knight Consulting Ltd. is a premier wood manufacturer & seller in the UK that can provide you with the best quality, genuine, sustainably-sourced maple hardwood in various sizes & dimensions at the most competitive rates in the market.
-We deliver our wood all over the UK and also to many European countries.
+White Knight Consulting Ltd. is a premier wood manufacturer & seller that can provide you with the best quality, genuine, sustainably-sourced maple hardwood in various sizes & dimensions at the most competitive rates in the market.
+We deliver our wood all around the world, including countries like Australia, Canada, Vietnam, Germany, UAE, South Africa, Turkey and many more.s.
 All wood is processed locally at our mill in London by expert artisans who work hard to ensure the finest quality in every piece of wood that we manufacture.

-We not only have maple lumber available in all standard sizes, but we can also make maple in custom dimensions to fit your particular needs and criteria.
+We not only have various types of maple lumber available in all standard sizes, but we can also make maple in custom dimensions to fit your particular needs and criteria.
 Contact us to know more about or explore our wood collection.